AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.6.
 Precipitation variability

-RCM output was generally associated with similar or slightly reduced bias in interannual and multi-year precipitation variability (e.g. Figure 11 and 12).
+RCM output was generally associated with similar or slightly reduced bias in interannual precipitation variability (e.g. Figure 11 and 12).
 When bias correction was applied to RCM output for the calibration task, those biases were typically reduced, especially for the MRNBC method.
 The exception was the MBCn method,